pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 This post is part of a series[^analysis] dedicated to NeuroOn sleep mask and its scientific viability.
 The full code and all signal samples are available at Github[^notebook].

-Months after first estimates I would like to present you results of the NeuroOn experiment, in a form accessible to laymen.
+Months after the first estimates I would like to present you the results of the NeuroOn experiment, in a form accessible to laymen.
 The analysis took nearly four months due to my stubbornness in assuring that it's scientifically sound, completely open, and reproducible at different machines.
-After roughly two months of dedicating every weekend to it, I realized my own understanding of mathematic, statistical analysis and SciPy / NumPy stack falls short for this challenge and asked MSc Ryszard Cetnarski[^ryscet] for help.
-Together we have been able to create a coherent Jupyter Notebook and open it for peer review in the Internet[^notebook], as well as a scientific poster[^poster] we presented at the Aspects of Neurosciences conference in Warsaw in November 2016.
-So far the only feedback we gathered regarded only small sample sizes and graph descriptions.
+After roughly two months of dedicating every weekend to it, I realized my own understanding of mathematic, statistical analysis and SciPy / NumPy stack falls short for this challenge and asked Ryszard Cetnarski[^ryscet] for help.
+Together we have been able to create a coherent Jupyter Notebook and open it for peer review on the Internet[^notebook], as well as a scientific poster[^poster] we presented at the Aspects of Neurosciences conference in Warsaw in November 2016.
+So far the only feedback we gathered regarded only small sample size and graph descriptions.
 If you have any additional suggestions, please send them to me[^email].

-I'd like to thank Intelclinic for providing us a test unit of NeuroOn, as well as everybody who contributed to this analysis (in random order): Michal Kawalec, Adam Golinski, Bartosz Krol, Jaroslaw Hirniak, Karolina Stosio, Karol Benq Siek, Dawid Laszuk and Piotr Migdal.
+I'd like to thank Intelclinic for providing us a test unit of NeuroOn, as well as everybody who contributed to this analysis (in random order): [Michal Kawalec](https://github.com/mkawalec/), [Adam Golinski](http://adamgol.me/), [Bartosz Krol](https://github.com/BartKrol), [Jaroslaw Hirniak](http://www.hirniak.com/), [Karolina Stosio](https://twitter.com/karaszka), Karol Benq Siek, [Dawid Laszuk](https://laszukdawid.com/) and [Piotr Migdal](http://p.migdal.pl/).

 ### What did the experiment measure?